sxkzxqw/sxkzxqw/README.md

 As a frontend developer, I enjoy working on the visual and interactive aspects of a website or application.
 I have a keen eye for design and strive to make my projects look polished and professional.

-One of my strengths is my ability to collaborate effectively with other developers, designers, and stakeholders.
-I'm comfortable working in agile environments and using tools such as Git for version control.

-In my free time, I like to explore new technologies and experiment with different coding projects.
-I'm excited to continue learning and growing as a frontend developer, and I'm always looking for new opportunities to apply my skills and contribute to interesting projects.

-Thanks for taking the time to get to know me!
-I look forward to connecting with other developers and building amazing things together.

 By the way you can check my main projects in pinned repositories! :)